HPQC-LABS/Book_About_Quadratization/README.md

 <hr>

-<b>This book would not have been possible without the contributors that have helped immensely:</b><br>
+<b>This book would not have been possible without the additional contributors that have helped immensely:</b><br>
 Richard Tanburn, Nicholas Chancellor, Szilard Szalay, Yudong, Cao, Daniel Nagaj, Jacob Biamonte